(Nov 30, 2018)

 Even so, many of our words are not terribly hard to read or spell.
 There are countless simple words like “cat”, “bird”, “run” and “man”, and generally they are used more frequently than more difficult words.

-But in musical notation even fairly simple music has some amount of sharps and flats, and for novices even somewhat sophisticated music becomes a nightmare.
+But in musical notation even fairly simple music has some amount of sharps and flats, and for novices just deciphering somewhat sophisticated music becomes a nightmare.
 In short, if you do not begin learning musical notation as a child, it becomes increasingly unlikely that you will ever overcome this barrier.
 Musical notation is as difficult as Chinese characters, and there is no support system in our schools for learning it, so reading music has almost become a Dark Art.

 How did things get so hard?
 How idea of writing down our musical thoughts become such a difficult challenge?
 How did the ability to read and writing music become a very rare thing in our society?
-Why it is so difficult to become musically literate?
+Why is it so difficult to become musically literate?

 It was not always so.
 Once upon a time it was easy.
-Our present way of writing music is based on a simple system from long ago that was just about a perfect way to visually represent music.
+Our present way of writing music is based on a basic system from long ago that was just about a perfect way to visually represent music.
 It was simple.
 It was clear.
 Essentially that notation system, the same one we still use, was based on a seven notes or pitches in an octave representing what we describe today with seven letters: A B C D E F G. On the modern keyboard they are represented with white keys.
 And you can play a lot of cool music just by using those white keys with a few black ones sprinkled in here and there, for flavor.

 The hitch is that over time this seven note system expanded to a twelve note system, shown by the addition of black keys, and all those keys have equal importance and are used frequently today.
 This change from seven to 12 divisions in the octave made a once simple system horribly complicated, and that’s how we moved from seven notes on a page, in each octave, with seven symbols, to 12 notes with 35 symbols, 31 one of which are used and all of which are important.